Masked man fighting for justice, academic values, and non-lethal air

 Poisonous air of Zenica

-Bafflement over the misused data
+Confusion over the misused date

-Defamation or whistleblowing?
+Defamation or Whistleblowing?

-Samir Lemes’s case demonstrates that any attempt to expose environment-related fraud and cronyism in BiH can have consequences for whistleblowers.
-In this case, prof. Lemes was ordered to cover court expenses even if courts at the same time found his actions legal and legitimate.
+Samir Lemeš's case demonstrates that any attempt to expose environmental fraud and cronyism in BiH may have consequences for the whistleblowers.
+In this case, Lemeš was ordered to cover the costs of the case, even though the court found his actions legal and legitimate.